vikysag/saas-mrr-retention-dashboard/docs/Detailed_Analysis.md

 is shifting.
 This view helped me understand if revenue is growing because of healthy customers or because of expansion coming from few accounts.

+## 4. MRR Movement Breakdown

+This section helped me understand what is actually driving the revenue every month.
+I broke MRR into three parts:

+New MRR – Revenue coming from brand new customers

+Expansion MRR – Revenue increasing because existing customers upgraded or bought more

+Churn MRR – Revenue lost when customers cancel or downgrade

+I used a stacked line/area chart so I can see all three movements in one place.
+This view made it easy to check if the company is growing because of new customers or because old customers are expanding.
+It also helped me notice if churn is rising in any month.